 MA in Political Science

-Learning outcomes and Professional Success
+Degree Outcomes and Professional Success

-The MA in Political Science is designed to achieve the following learning outcomes:
+The MA in Political Science offers students:

 - American Politics (study of U.S. institutions and political processes).

 - Comparative Politics (study of political regimes, including the state, development and modernization, political, economic, and social movements).

 - International Relations (study of global processes throughout the international system).